Airbnb Phone Screen Interview: What Gets Tested and How to Pass It

 Problems land at LeetCode medium-to-hard difficulty.
 Easy questions rarely appear.
 The distribution skews toward:

 Airbnb questions carry a product flavor.
-Instead of "find the minimum window substring" in the abstract, you might get the same algorithm framed as finding the shortest route segment in a travel itinerary, or tagging keywords in a host review.
+Instead of "find the minimum window substring" in the abstract, you get the same algorithm framed as the shortest route segment in a travel itinerary, or tagging keywords in a host review.
 The algorithm is the same.
 The framing is not.
-Candidates who freeze on a familiar problem because the wrapper looks different get cut here.
-The pattern didn't change.
-Your panic did.
+Candidates who freeze because the wrapper looks unfamiliar get cut.

-- Find the minimum window containing all given keywords in order (sliding window + two pointers)
+• Minimum window containing all given keywords in order (not classic minimum window substring)

-StoreDataclass supporting range queries over time-stamped entries (sorted structure + binary search) - Tag specific words in a string with metadata markup (string parsing)
+• Tag specific words in a string with metadata markup

-- Find connected components in a graph of cities (BFS/DFS)
+• Connected components in a graph of cities

 Code Quality Is Scored Separately

 Two candidates can produce correct solutions.
 The one with readable variable names, logical helper functions, and explicit edge case handling advances more reliably.
 This is not accidental.
-Airbnb engineers work in a large, maintained codebase and have spoken publicly about valuing code craftsmanship.
+The Airbnb JavaScript Style Guide, one of the most-starred style references on GitHub, exists because Airbnb codified taste about consistency, readability, and reducing cognitive load early.
+The "Why?" annotations throughout the guide make the philosophy explicit: code should be cheap for the next reader to understand.
 The phone screen is the first chance to demonstrate that instinct.

 The interviewer is watching for:

-Writing x, tmp, and arr2 everywhere tells an interviewer something about how you'd behave when a teammate reads your code at 11pm trying to fix a bug.
-Spoiler: they won't be happy.
+Writing x, tmp, and arr2 everywhere tells an interviewer how you'd behave when a teammate has to debug your code at 11pm.
+The interviewer is, in effect, that teammate from the future.

 Collaboration Signal